 Another technique of estimating the age of a surface is by counting the impact craters on the surface; the greater the crater density, the older the terrain.
 The crater counting technique gives the lowlands of the moon a very different age:

-crater density of the lunar highlands, therefore, they should be 1/20 the age,
+density of the lunar highlands, therefore, they should be 1/20 the age, right?

-right?
-So, by this reasoning, if the highlands were 4.5 billion years old, as
+So, by this reasoning, if the highlands were 4.5 billion years old, as old as

 As you can see in the quote above, the crater counting technique gives the lowlands of the moon an age of about 200 million years only, as old as the ocean floor on earth!